systembolaget/Decibel-monitor-with-ESP32-and-Adafruit-IO/README.md

-# Decibel monitor with ESP32 and Adafruit IO
+# Physical computing wireless tutorial - Decibel monitor with ESP32 and Adafruit IO

 Easy Arduino TX.
 Monitor CO2 and PM 2.5, display on 7-segment displays, and transmit to Adafruit IO